mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I know, I've been saying "hubris" a lot.
 I mean "the willingness to risk breaking the rules".
 Now hold up, don't go outside and do crimes.
 I'm not talking about breaking the _law_.
 I'm talking about rules you might not even realise are rules, like social rules and conventions.

 Here's a simple example.
-You're at a sufficiently fancy restaurant, like I dunno, with white tablecloths or something?.
-The waiter asks if you'd like "still or sparkling water?".
+You're at a sufficiently fancy restaurant, like I dunno, with white tablecloths or something?
+The waiter asks if you'd like "still or sparkling water?"

 If you say "still", it costs Eleven Dollars.
 If you say "sparkling", it costs Eleven Dollars and tastes all gross and fizzy.
 But if you say "tap water, please", what happens?
 It feels a bit risky.
 There are a lot of rules about how you're supposed to behave at fancy restaurants.
-Maybe the waiter will condescendlingly tell you "that's not how it works sweetie".
+Maybe the waiter will condescendlingly tell you "that's not how it works sweetie"

-When I've seen someone say they'd like tap water, the waiter usually just brings tap water without a fuss.
+When I've seen someone say they'd like tap water, the waiter just brings tap water without a fuss.
 And it doesn't cost anything, of course.

 In conclusion, to be a hacker u ask for tap water at a restaurant.